-Food manufacturers, retailers, and other commercial establishments that serve food or water to the public are reminded of their obligations to produce safe food during and following boil water alerts issued due to Cryptosporidium or Giardia contamination of drinking water.
+This advice is to be followed by establishments serving food or drink to the public when your water supplier has issued a boil water alert.
+Food manufacturers, retailers, and other commercial establishments that serve food or water to the public are reminded of their obligations to produce safe food during and following boil water alerts.